Robert Mailer Anderson: Personal life

 Anderson lives in San Francisco.
 Married to the heiress Nicola Miner (daughter of Oracle Corporation cofounder Bob Miner), he is a former board member of the San Francisco Opera, and SFJAZZ.
 During his ten years on the SFJAZZ board, Anderson spearheaded the $65 million campaign to build the SFJAZZ Center, the first freestanding building for jazz performance and education in America.
 Anderson named the campaign "The World is Listening" and the phrase was later used to promote the 55th Annual GRAMMY Awards.
-On February 16, 2012, he and his wife hosted Barack Obama's fundraising visit to San Francisco, at his home in Pacific Heights.
-Singer Al Green, bassist Les Claypool, harmonica player Charlie Musselwhite and blues player Booker T. Jones performed for the fundraiser.
+On February 16, 2012, he and his wife hosted Barack Obama's fundraising visit to San Francisco, at their home in Pacific Heights.
+Singer Al Green, bassist Les Claypool, harmonica player Charlie Musselwhite and R&B musician Booker T. Jones performed for the fundraiser.
 Anderson was named the Colonial Standard Bearer for the 2013 Selkirk Common Riding in Selkirk, Scotland.
 His great-grandfather, Robert "Honolulu Bob" Anderson was a founder of the Colonial Society and received the same honor as Colonial Standard Bearer one hundred years prior, in 1913.